micahg/hdhrlive/README.md

 * Scan channels

-At this point, the server will have stored off the successful channels and the API will be able to act as a simple IPTV provider for Kodi (provided they accept my pull request: https://github.com/xbmc/xbmc/pull/10933).
-Note, that the PR was made against v17 (Krypton) so anything earlier wont work.
+At this point, the server will have stored off the successful channels and the API will be able to act as a simple IPTV provider for Kodi.

 To setup Kodi, point the simple IPTV plugin at http://localhost:3000/channels.m3u (or whatever IP the server runs on) and you should be all set.